Aglowns/Hackulator-Hackathon/README.md

 - **TypeScript** - Type safety and better DX
 - **CSS** - Custom styling with theme support
 - **No external dependencies** - Pure JavaScript evaluation
+## Problems Encounterned
+- Tokens from CHATGPT- the tokens on the AI part isn't working well and it will be updated later in the future.

 ## Try it out
 https://aglowns.github.io/Hackulator-Hackathon/